cockroachlabs/movr-flask/README.md

 1. Create a gcloud project on the [GCP console](https://console.cloud.google.com/).

-1. **Optional:** Enable the [Google Maps Static API](https://console.cloud.google.com/apis/library), create an API key, restrict the API key to all subdomains of your domain name (e.g. `https://site.com/*`), and retrieve the API key.
+1. **Optional:** If you have not already done so, enable the [the Google Maps JavaScript API and the Geocoding API](https://console.cloud.google.com/apis/library), create an API key, restrict the API key to just the Google Maps JavaScript API and the Geocoding API and all subdomains of your domain name (e.g. `*site.com/*`), and then retrieve the API key.

     **Note:** The example HTML templates include maps.
 Not providing an API key to the application will not break the application.